-With respect to federally regulated wetlands and streams, Table 2 below shows the distance from each wetland, stream, or pond from which the Facility is sited and highlights any waivers requested under this provision and shows that the Facility has been sited to minimize the need for waivers from this provision of law.
-In no instances are prohibited Facility components sited inside delineated wetland boundaries and in all instances the Facility components are sited at least 50 feet from state and federally regulated wetlands and streams.
-For additional information on federally jurisdictional wetland and stream impacts, avoidance and minimization see Revised Exhibits 13 and 14.
+With respect to federally regulated wetlands and streams, Table 2 below shows the distance from each federally or state regulated wetland and stream, as well as all ponds from which the Facility is sited, highlights any waivers requested under this provision, and shows that the Facility has been sited to minimize the need for waivers from this provision of law.
+In no instances are prohibited Facility components sited inside delineated wetland boundaries and in all instances the Facility components are sited at least 50 feet from state and federally regulated wetlands and streams and from all ponds except a man-made pond near the substation (see Table 2).
+For additional information on federally jurisdictional wetland and stream impacts, avoidance, and minimization see Revised Exhibits 13 and 14.